By: Marilyn L. Davis

 I knew better than to cuss, but one time, I got angry and let out a “hells-bells” at the dinner table.
 Both my grandparents seemed startled, but my grandfather just told me that little ladies didn’t say that, but on this day, I understood why he said what he did.
 We needed to get going.

-I think those times were special because these two hard-working, loving people made me feel adored and valuable, and I try in my ways, to convey these same feelings to each of my grandchildren.
+Those times were special because these two hard-working, loving people made me feel adored and valuable, and I try in my ways to convey these same feelings to each of my grandchildren.
 Finding their interests and acting like I know nothing about it so they can enlighten me.

 Memoir in the Making?